rossigee/backups/README.md

 1. Create a configuration file listing the folders/databases you want to back up, an encryption passphrase, and one or more places you want the encrypted dump file uploaded to, and details of any notification methods you wish to use.
 See docs further down for examples.
 You can install the dependencies now, or you can wait until you get errors later :)

-1. Create a 'backups' user, and add a cron job to run the script as you wish.
-If you need folders to be backed up, you will also need a 'sudoers' directive to allow the backups user to run 'tar' as root to do it's work.
+1. Create a 'backups' user to run the script as.
+If you need folders to be backed up that require superuser privileges, you will also need a 'sudoers' directive to allow the backups user to run 'tar' as root to do it's work.

 ```
 # cat >/etc/sudoers.d/99-backups <<EOF